A Gated Attention Transformer for Multi-Person Pose Tracking: Transformer for Multi-Person Pose Tracking

 where $N_D$ is the total number of detections, $p^m_{i,j}$ represents the probability of matching the $i$-th detection to its corresponding ground truth track $j$, and $p^m_{i0}$ is the probability of not matching the $i$-th detection to any track.
 The variable $y_i$ takes the value 1 if the $i$-th detection is assigned to a ground truth track and 0 otherwise.

-To optimize the performance of our approach, we provide direct feedback to both the encoder and decoder, thereby enabling maximum guidance during the training process.
-Since we discard duplicates after the final matching layer, we intentionally integrate duplications into the training process and allow multiple detection assignments to a single track.
-Specifically, we leverage both, detected poses and ground truth poses in the training process that can share the same person identity.
-To assign identities to the detected poses we employ OKS-based greedy matching to the ground truth poses.
+Since we discard duplicates after the final matching layer, we generate duplicates during training and allow multiple detection assignments to a single track.
+Specifically, we use detected poses and ground truth poses in the training process that can share the same person identity.
+To assign identities to the detected poses during training, we employ OKS-based greedy matching to the ground truth poses.

 We then utilize a duplicates-aware cross-entropy loss function that operates on the attention weights of the encoder and decoder layers.
 The loss function is defined as follows: